Chong Fat Full

-Chong Fat Full (张发虎 (張發虎, Zoeng1 Faat3 Fu2, Tiuⁿ Hoat-hó͘); born 21 July 1960) is a Malaysian politician and dentist who served as Member of the Johor State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Menteri Besar Hasni Mohammad from March 2020 to March 2022 and Member of Johor State Legislative Assembly (MLA) for Pemanis from May 2018 to March 2022.
-He is an associate member of the Malaysian United Indigenous Party (BERSATU), a component party of the Perikatan Nasional (PN) coalition.
-He has served as the 2nd Associate Chief of BERSATU since August 2022.
-He was also member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.
+Chong Fat Full (张发虎 (張發虎, Zoeng1 Faat3 Fu2, Tiuⁿ Hoat-hó͘); born 21 July 1960) is a Malaysian politician and dentist who served as Member of the Johor State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Menteri Besar Hasni Mohammad from March 2020 to March 2022, Member of Johor State Legislative Assembly (MLA) for Pemanis from May 2018 to March 2022 and the 2nd Associate Chief of BERSATU from August 2022 to his resignation from the party in February 2026.
+He is an independent.
+He was an associate member of the Malaysian United Indigenous Party (BERSATU), a component party of the Perikatan Nasional (PN) coalition and a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.
 He was an independent who was aligned with the ruling BN coalition before joining BERSATU and after leaving PKR.
 He was also the sole Johor EXCO Member of the Chinese ethnicity from March 2020 to March 2022.
 He played a central role in the fall of the Johor state government led by the democratically elected PH during the political crisis in February 2020 by leaving PH and supporting BN and PN to form a new state government.